lpolovets/lpolovets.github.io/README.md

 Our approach is to be actively helpful and supportive without being meddlesome or getting in the way.
 We're laid back and nonjudgmental -- whether things are going well or not, we're not going to add to your stress; we're just going to roll up our sleeves to help wherever we can.

 Areas where we can help:

-* fundraising support:
+Fundraising support
+* We'll iterate on the deck content together, then introduce you to designers when the deck is ready for final touches.
-  * narrative and pitch deck prep
+* We'll do pitch practice sessions together until you're comfortable with the pitch. narrative and pitch deck prep.
-  * pitch practice
-  * intros to top investors
-* feedback and strategy brainstorming on:
-  * product feedback
-  * copy feedback
+* We'll introduce you to the best investors for you -- both the well known ones that everyone wants to talk to, and the under the radar investors that have deep experience in the category you're focused on.

+Strategic support
+* We'll provide feedback on products, websites, marketing copy, and so on, whenever you want.
-  * GTM strategy
+* We can help with GTM design and strategy.
-  * pricing design
+* We'll help you level up your pricing strategy.

-* hiring support:
+Hiring support:
-  * we help with sourcing whenever we meet a great person that could be a mutual fit for your company.
-(VCs often promising sourcing help, but unless they have a large recruiting team they are unlikely to fulfill that promise.
-One recruiter across dozens of companies can only do so much).
+* We help with sourcing whenever we meet a great candidate that could be a mutual fit for your company.
-  * where we can help is with recruiting process design, job spec reviews, and comp planning.
+* We can help with recruiting process design, job spec reviews, and comp planning.
-  * we can also help close candidates by getting on the phone with them and sharing why investors are excited about your company.
+* We can also help close candidates by getting on the phone with them and sharing why investors are excited about your company.

+Network
-* intros to other founders, domain experts, functional experts, and anyone else in our network that you want to talk to.
+* We'll make intros to other founders, domain experts, functional experts, investors, and anyone else in our network that you want to talk to.

+Discounts
-* we have discounts with lots of service providers, and for commonly used tools (public clouds, ATS and CRM software, productivity tools, etc.)
+* We have discounts with lots of service providers, and for commonly used tools (public clouds, ATS and CRM software, productivity tools, etc.)

 ## Portfolio Companies